-APPEARANCE: Along the mountainous coasts of Japan lives a race of ape-like, intelligent, red-haired sea spirits known as shōjō.
-They look like man-sized apes, with long, shaggy red hair, and reddish faces blushed with alcohol.
-They are bipedal like humans, and occasionally wear clothes or skirts made of seaweed.
+Appearance: Along the mountainous coasts of Japan lives a race of intelligent sea spirits known as shōjō.
+They look like man-sized apes, with long, shaggy red hair.
+Their faces are also reddish and blushed as if drunk.
+Shōjō are bipedal like humans, and occasionally wear clothes or skirts made of seaweed.

-BEHAVIOR: Shōjō spend their lives playing in the sea and on the sand of secluded beaches, drinking large quantities of alcohol.
+Behavior: Shōjō spend their lives drinking large quantities of alcohol and playing in the sea and sand of secluded beaches.
 They revel in drunken silliness, singing, dancing, and enjoying life.
-Despite their silly appearance and demeanor, they are said to be very wise.
-They are extremely fond of sake and other types of alcohol.
-In fact, they are excellent brewers themselves, and can distil a powerful brine wine from seawater.
-The taste of the wine varies depending on the imbiber; if he is a good person, the wine will be delicious, but if he is a wicked person it will taste like a foul poison, and even may kill him if he does not change his evil ways.
+Despite their silly appearance and demeanor, they are said to be wise.
+Extremely fond of sake and other types of alcohol, they are excellent brewers themselves and can distil a powerful brine wine from seawater.
+The taste of the wine varies depending on the imbiber.
+If he is a good person, the wine will be delicious.
+However, if he is a wicked person it will taste like a foul poison.
+The wine may even kill him if he does not change his evil ways. ways.

-INTERACTIONS: Shōjō can understand human languages and even parrot a number of words, and they are curious and gentle towards friendly humans.
-They are generally gentle and peaceful, and keep to themselves, preferring to remain apart from the world of mankind.
-Occasionally there have been stories of groups of shōjō harassing sailors and ships which stray too close to their homes, but these stories are rarely violent.
-Usually the shōjō flee into the water after they have stolen a few barrels of sake from the ship.
+Interactions: Shōjō can understand human languages and even parrot a number of words.
+They are curious and gentle towards friendly humans.
+Generally peaceful, shōjō keep to themselves, preferring to remain apart from the world of mankind.
+Occasionally there have been stories of groups of shōjō harassing sailors and ships which stray too close to their homes.
+These stories are rarely violent; usually the shōjō flee into the water after stealing a few barrels of sake.

-ORIGIN: The name shōjō is the Japanese version of the Chinese name for these ape-like spirit.
-Its name connotes liveliness, a fitting match for the lively personality of this creature.
-These days, the name is applied to the orangutan in both Japan and China, due to the ape’s physical resemblance to this yokai.
-Additionally, the term shōjō can be used to refer to a person who is a heavy drinker.
-The famous artist and yokai painter Kawanabe Kyōsai jokingly referred to himself as a shōjō in this way.
+Origin: The name shōjō is the Japanese version of the Chinese name for these ape-like spirit, xīng xīng.
+The name connotes liveliness, a fitting match for the personality of this creature.
+Due to the orangutan’s physical resemblance to this yōkai, the name shōjō is applied to that species of great ape in both Japan and China.
+Additionally, shōjō can be used to refer to a person who is a heavy drinker.
+The famous artist and yōkai painter Kawanabe Kyōsai jokingly referred to himself as a shōjō in this way.